Top 14: Format and structure

 The Top 14 is contested by fourteen professional rugby union clubs throughout France.
 The domestic season runs from August through to June.
 Every club contests 26 games during the regular season – over 26 rounds of competition.
 For many years, the season was split into two-halves for scheduling purposes, with both halves scheduled in the same order, with the team at home in the first half of the season on the road in the second.
 However, this strict order has since been abandoned, although the season is still loosely divided into halves.
-Throughout the August–June competition there are breaks during the season, as there are also European club fixtures (from 2014–15, Champions Cup and Challenge Cup) that are played during the rugby season, as well as the Six Nations Championship, in which many top French players are involved, as well as a few players from the other European powers.
+Throughout the August–June competition there are breaks during the season, as there are also European club fixtures (from 2014 to 2015, Champions Cup and Challenge Cup) that are played during the rugby season, as well as the Six Nations Championship, in which many top French players are involved, as well as a few players from the other European powers.
 The schedule may be adjusted somewhat in World Cup years; this was especially true in the 2007–08 season, which ran up against the 2007 Rugby World Cup in France.
 That season, the Top 14 played on all of the Six Nations weekends and on some of the Heineken Cup weekends.

-The Top 14 is organized by the Ligue Nationale de Rugby (LNR), which runs the professional rugby leagues within France (Top 14 and Rugby Pro D2).
+The Top 14 is organized by the Ligue Nationale de Rugby (LNR), which runs the professional rugby leagues within France (Top 14 and Pro D2).
 There is a promotion and relegation system between the Top 14 and Pro D2.
-Starting with the 2017-18 season, only the lowest-placed club in the table after the regular season is automatically relegated to Pro D2.
+Starting with the 2017–18 season, only the lowest-placed club in the table after the regular season is automatically relegated to Pro D2.
 The playoff champion of Pro D2 is automatically promoted, while the next-to-last Top 14 club and the playoff runner-up of Pro D2 play each other to determine which club will be in Top 14, and which will be in Pro D2 the following season.
 Starting with the 2009–10 season, the Top 14 knock-out stages consist of three rounds.
 The teams finishing third through to sixth in the table play quarter-finals, hosted by the No. 3 and No. 4 teams.
 The winners then face the top two seeds in the semi-finals, whose winners then meet in the final at the Stade de France (although the 2016 final was instead held at the Camp Nou in Barcelona, Spain due to a scheduling conflict with France's hosting of UEFA Euro 2016).
 In previous seasons, only the top four teams qualified for semi-finals.
-Unlike many other major rugby competitions (such as the Gallagher Premiership, Mitre 10 Cup, Currie Cup, and from 2009–10 the Celtic League/Pro12), the Top 14 has traditionally held its semi-finals at neutral sites.
+Unlike many other major rugby competitions (such as the Gallagher Premiership, Mitre 10 Cup, Currie Cup, and from 2009 to 2010 the Celtic League/Pro12), the Top 14 has traditionally held its semi-finals at neutral sites.